stackbithq/stackbit-theme-vanilla/README.md

 # Vanilla

-A sleek SaaS theme for Stackbit.
+A vanilla theme for Stackbit.
 [Live Demo](https://themes.stackbit.com/demos/vanilla)

 Click the button below to use this theme in Gatsby, Hugo or Jekyll via the Stackbit site builder: